What is the purpose of the Advisory Committee on Transparency?

 Who is involved with the Advisory Committee on Transparency?

-The Sunlight Foundation administers and funds the committee, with Daniel Schuman serving as its Director.
-The Advisory Committee on Transparency is composed of eighteen organizations and individuals who possess diverse political viewpoints and bring broad-based expertise.
+The Sunlight Foundation administers and funds the committee.
+Alex Howard serves as its Co-Director with Demand Progress counsel Daniel Schuman.
+The Advisory Committee on Transparency is composed of 17 organizations and individuals who possess diverse political viewpoints and bring broad-based expertise.
 They are:

 - Emily Feltren at American Association of Law Libraries